dazuma/toys/toys/docs/guide.md

 forms, which appear in different styles of help.

 Toys searches for tools in specifically-named **Toys files** and **Toys directories**.
-It searches for these in the current directory, in its ancestors, and in the Toys **search path**.
+It searches for these in the current directory, in parent directories, and in the Toys **search path**.

 Toys provides various features to help you write tools.
 This includes providing a **logger** for each tool, **mixins** that provide common functions a tool can call (such as to control subprocesses and style output), and **templates** which are prefabricated tools that you can configure for your needs.
+It also integrates with testing frameworks, making it easy to write and run **tests**.

 Finally, Toys provides useful **built-in behavior**, including automatically providing flags to display help screens and set verbosity.
-It also includes a built-in namespace of **system tools** that let you inspect and configure the Toys system itself.
+It also includes a built-in set of **system tools** that let you inspect and configure the Toys system itself.

 ## The Toys command line